ChenAnno/SPIRIT_TOMM2024/README.md

 ## Contact

 This repo is maintained by [Yanzhe Chen](https://github.com/ChenAnno).
-Questions and discussions are welcome via `chenyanzhe@stu.pku.edu.cn`.
+Questions and discussions are welcome via `chenyanzhe@u.nus.edu`.

 ## Acknowledgements